South Portland Addiction Treatment Resources

 South Portland features a long history built on shipping, fishing and building ships.
 Getting to know this city means starting at the water.
 For example, Bug Light Park, which is named after the lighthouse that guards it, is known as the site where 30,000 workers turned out 244 Liberty ships during World War II.
 The shipyard was decommissioned at the end of the war, but it led to a significant boost to the region.
 Today, the city is part of the Greater Portland region in Maine, and it’s filled to the brim with recreational opportunities.

 Unfortunately, the Pine Tree State suffers from an epidemic of drug and alcohol addiction, and South Portland is no different.
-The rates have steadily climbed as well; Maine reported a 43% increase in overdoses from 2011 to 2012.
+480 drug overdose deaths occurred in Maine in 2019, and 14% occurred in South Portland.
 It’s believed that Maine suffers harder than most other states because opioids and narcotics are easily accessible in the region.

 As the epidemic worsens, it’s becoming clear to many drug-addicted Mainers that it’s time to seek treatment before it’s too late.